thumbnail image

 Biography

-Catharyn Shelton, Ph.D. is an Assistant Professor of Educational Technology at Northern Arizona University's College of Education.
-Catharyn teaches undergraduate- and graduate-level courses in educational technology while researching how teachers learn and lead online.
-Catharyn brings a background as a P-12 classroom teacher (high school Spanish, special education, and bilingual elementary).
-She is passionate about supporting teachers as leaders to realize equity and justice outcomes in education.
+Catharyn Shelton, Ph.D. is an Associate Professor of Educational Technology at Northern Arizona University's College of Education.
+She began her career as a Prek-12 public school teacher (high school Spanish, high school special education, and bilingual elementary), and is an advocate for techno-critical approaches to teaching and learning.

 Expertise